Cosplay in general

 Cosplay contest schedule

-- The first round will be online.
-All cosplayes will be judged by the jury according to submitted materials, and approximately top 15 cosplays will be selected (this number is subject to change) by 1st April 2018.
-It is necessary for the selected contestants to register at the event on Friday 9 PM (no need to have the costume on you then).
-The place will be specified to the selected contestants.
-Should there be any problem with the time, you need to notify us about this.
+- It is necessary for the contestants to register at the event on Friday, September 9, at 7 PM as cosplay contestants (no need to have the costume on you at this time).
+Should there be any problem with the time, you need to notify us about this (should the preliminary round be needed, this point will be detailed out).
 Cosplayers who fail to register will be eliminated from the contest.

-- The second round will have two parts:
+- The main round will have two parts:

-- The first part will be non-public in front of the jury on Saturday at 9:30 AM.
+- The first part will be non-public in front of the jury on Saturday, September 10, at 10:00 AM.
 Each contestant will be assigned an exact time, so that they don’t have to wait for when they are next in line.
-The jury will evaluate the cosplay as such.
-Immediately after this part, there will be a sound test at 11:00 AM which everyone has to attend.
+The jury will evaluate the cosplay at this time and ask the contestant some questions about the cosplay.
+Right after the evaluation, the contestants will go to the stage for a quick audio rehearsal.

-After all cosplayers’ performances, the jury will consult for 30 minutes which will be filled with another programme.
-After that, we will disclose the winners, who will accept prizes for the first, second and third places in the cosplay contest, the people’s choice and the organizers’ choice.
+After all cosplayers’ performances, there will be a 30-minute pause filled with another programme.
+The jury will only meet again in case of a draw.
+After that, we will announce the winners, who will accept valuable prizes in these categories: The Main Cosplay Contest Winner, The Best Costume Award, The Best Performance, the people’s choice and the organizers’ choice.

 Cosplay contest rules